Home Life in DubaiBefore you move Cost of living for both a couple or single person in Dubai

 couple working out the bills together on a table

 Thinking of moving to Dubai?
-Wondering what is the cost of living for a couple in Dubai compared to your home country?
+Wondering about the cost of living for a single person or couple in Dubai?

 The overall cost of living for a single person or couple is similar in Dubai.
-As a couple, it will be cheaper per person but the cost of accommodation, bills etc will be very similar except you have the benefit of splitting these as a couple.
+As a couple, it works out slightly cheaper per person due to sharing the cost of accommodation and bills.

-The article is based on living a moderate lifestyle.
-Broken into key categories such as housing, transportation, food, dining out, entertainment and telecoms.
-To give you the average cost to live in one of the most luxurious cities in the world!
+This is based on a moderate lifestyle and is broken into key categories such as housing, transportation, food, dining out, entertainment and telecoms below.
+Giving you the average cost to live in one of the most luxurious cities in the world!

-Aside from my own experience of living costs, I interviewed lots of people living in Dubai from all different backgrounds.
-To find out what their average spending costs per month are.
-I found mine were pretty close to the averages.
+Aside from my own experience of living costs, I interviewed numerous expats living in Dubai from all different countries to make sure the values were accurate.
+I found my expenses were close to the average.

 Dubai’s cost of living index